ValeriyMenshikov/e2efast/README.md

 | `--with-tests` | Generate tests (fixtures implied) | ❌ | `False` |
 | `--suite-version` | Fixture/test style: `v1` (per-client) or `v2` (service facade) | ❌ | `v2` |

-The CLI parses the specification once and reuses the resulting parser for each generator, ensuring all outputs remain consistent.@e2efast/cli/main.py#41-54
+The CLI parses the specification once and reuses the resulting parser for each generator, ensuring all outputs remain consistent.

 ## 📁 Generated Structure